-On this day, Phil 'Gus' Gould joined the Roosters, Darren Lockyer was named the greatest Kangaroos captain of all time, while Ricky Stuart "lost support" of the players as coach of the Sharks.
+On this day, Phil Gould joined the Roosters, Darren Lockyer was named the greatest Kangaroos captain of all time and loyal Rabbitoh John Sutton was paid a fitting tribute.

 Illawarra’s Grant Izzard is suspended by the League’s judiciary for six weeks after he was found guilty of biting South Sydney’s Craig Field.

 Phil Gould is officially appointed coach of Easts for 1995, just 12 hours after resigning from Penrith.

 Gould signs a three-year contract with a further two-year option.
 Gould is replaced at Penrith by grand final hero Royce Simmons, for the remainder of the season.

 Rugby League Week’s annual players’ poll reveals almost 80 percent support for the reinstatement of South Sydney.
 Andrew Johns is rated by 67 percent of respondents as the number one player in the game, while 60 percent of players believe that performance-enhancing drugs are still being used.